 Awareness is Healing

 Every cell appreciates the presence of conscious awareness.
 In fact, most people love it when others pay attention to them.
-Your body loves it when you are flooding it with awareness.
+Your body loves it when you are flooding it with compassionate awareness (not pity).
 You should do this as often as possible.
 While waiting for the bus, when sitting around somewhere… don’t touch the entertainment device and overload the head with “mental fast-food rubbish”.
 Instead nourish the body with relaxed and kind attention.
 Building a healthy relationship requires understanding and kind attention.
 Every work of quality requires attention and love for detail.
 That’s why we prefer mums home-cooked meals (LOVE to my mum!) over a mindless factory-produced chemical cocktail.

 If you are aware of what you do right now, your doing is infused with quality.
 Doing something mechanically, with heedlessness, I am unable to deliver quality products.
 When I listen to my wife (love you, Parn 😉 from the perspective of a head filled with the noise of thoughts, I wouldn’t listen.
 To me this also implies that I am not respecting her presence in this moment.
 These are the times of short attention spans.
 We live in a colorful universe full of cheap distractions.
 It’s hard to find people awake enough to listen, to appreciate something fully.
 This post here is an invitation to get out of our minds and learn about another kind of knowing.
 Knowing without the “voice in our heads”.
 We call it: Silent Present Moment Awareness